-The trim tab fluid reservoir is located on the transom in the aft bilge.
+The trim tab hydraulic fluid reservoir is located in the engine compartment.
 The fluid level should be checked periodically (at least once a year) and refilled as necessary.

 Improper use of trim tabs may cause loss of control.
 DO NOT use trim tabs in a following sea as they may cause broaching or other unsafe handling characteristics.
 DO NOT let anyone unfamiliar with trim tabs to operate them.